fisheva/Eva-Theme/Visual Studio/README.md

 ### Setting

-Due to some technical reasons, currently Eva Theme for VS needs to be used with the import of my setting file.
-Here is the download address.
+Due to some technical reasons, currently Eva Theme for VS needs to be used with my font and colors setting file.
+Please [download](https://github.com/fisheva/Eva-Theme/blob/master/Visual%20Studio/font_and_colors.vssettings) and import it.

 ### Issue